koalalorenzo/blog/content/posts/202206-steam-deck-overlayfs/index.md

 ---

 <!--more-->

-# Immutable part
+# The benefits of Immutalbe Infrastructure without VMs

+# Not the first player
 The Steam Deck uses an immutable filesystem: as deeply described in [this article](https://www.svenknebel.de/posts/2022/5/2/), the root filesystem is mounted as read only, while other directories are mounted as OverlayFS, and the home directory is `read/write` allowing some persistency.

-I have seen this design in the past in ChromeOS: the root directory (`/`) is mounted as read only and user's configurations, apps and files are stored in a different partition.
+I have seen this design in Embedded Linux and in ChromeOS: the root directory (`/`) is mounted as read only and user's configurations, apps and files are stored in a different partition.

 Apple also applies a similar technique with APFS Snapshots in macOS: